DevLooptt/DevLooptt/README.md

-- 👋 Hi, I’m Ruitao Zhu
+- 👋 Hi there, I’m Ruitao Zhu.
-- 🌱 Currently a Ph.D. student majoring in computer science at SJTU, where I am supervised by Professor Zhenzhe Zheng and Fan Wu in ANL lab.
+- 🌱 Currently a Ph.D. student majoring in Computer Science at Shanghai Jiao Tong University, supervised by Professor Zhenzhe Zheng and Fan Wu in ANL lab.
+- 🔥 My research interests are Mechanism Design, Computational Advertising and Recommender System.
+- 📖 Prior to my Ph.D., I received my B.E. in Computer Science and Technology from SJTU in June 2023.
 - 🔊 My email is sjtu_zrt@sjtu.edu.com.
 Welcome if you have any questions or you just wanna talk!